seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 such terms as *nissaya* and *idappaccayatā* in understanding this Dhamma.

 We have already taken up the word *nissaya* for comment.
 Another aspect of its significance is revealed by the *Satipaṭṭhānasutta*.
-Some parts of this *sutta*, though well known, are wonderfully deep.
+Some parts of this sutta, though well known, are wonderfully deep.
 There is a certain thematic paragraph, which occurs at the end of each subsection in the *Satipaṭṭhānasutta*.
 For instance, in the section on the contemplation relating to body,